snowformatics/gwastic_desktop/README.md

 # About GWAStic

-GWAStic is a software for Genome-Wide Association Study (GWAS) that combines traditional statistical methods with the power of Artificial Intelligence (AI) for comprehensive genetic analysis.
+GWAStic is a software for Genome-Wide Association Study (GWAS) that combines traditional statistical methods with the power of Artificial Intelligence
+(AI) for comprehensive genetic analysis.
+It supports genomic prediction and offers diverse statistical outputs for phenotypic and genotypic data, making it an essential tool for researchers aiming to uncover complex genetic interactions and predict phenotypic outcomes efficiently.

 ![ALT TEXT](https://github.com/snowformatics/gwastic_desktop/blob/e0743e1f67e5300d083a96441bbf505b5d7a7696/gwastic_desktop/images/gui.PNG)